What is a building and pest inspection report?

 What is a building inspection report?

 Sometimes referred to as a ‘standard property report’, a building report is a detailed property inspection conducted by a building inspector on a freestanding home.
-For apartment buildings and units within a strata complex, it’s more commonly a “strata report”.
+For apartment buildings and units within a complex, it’s more commonly a “strata report”.

 What is a pest inspection report?

 A pest inspection is where a qualified pest inspector attends a property and conducts a methodical and careful visual examination of the inside and outside of a property, sometimes using thermal sensing and moisture detecting technology.
 This helps to identify pests such as termites and cockroaches.
+Booking pest inspection services is easy and they offer immediate quotes and quick turnaround times for inspection reports.

 Commonly, the two reports are combined into a building & pest inspection report.
+Identifying termite infestations is crucial to prevent financial loss, as active infestations may remain hidden and require specialised inspection methods.

 Generally, you’ll commission this report once you have inspected a property yourself.